David0tt/MA_LA_For_MML/README.md

 # Robust Uncertainty Estimation in Medical Machine Learning Applications with the Laplace Approximation
-Code for my Masters Thesis "Robust Uncertainty Estimation in Medical Machine Learning Applications with the Laplace Approximation".
+Code for my Master's Thesis "Robust Uncertainty Estimation in Medical Machine Learning Applications with the Laplace Approximation".

 ## How this repository is structured